dgroomes/swift-playground/README.md

 * [x] DONE Clean up the logging stuff.
 Rebrand it as something like `FileLogger`
   * I'm going to make a logger class.
 * [x] DONE Consolidate the example code in `main.swift`.
-* [ ] Do more concurrency examples.
-I want to take APIs that I wish supported `async/await`, and adapt them for use with `async/await`.
+* [ ] IN PROGRESS Do more concurrency examples.
+I want to take APIs that I wish supported `async/await`, and adapt them for use with
+  `async/await`.
 The `Process` API is a good candidate for this.
 However, I may be better off with simulated examples using `sleep` or something, to reduce the scope of the project.
-UPDATE: Yes I want to eliminate the process stuff; I moved the `Subprocess` code to my other repo so now it's pretty out of place here.
 * [x] DONE Move the process stuff to <https://github.com/dgroomes/macos-playground>.
 The `Process` API is really a concept of the operating system APIs and not the Swift language.
 I want to keep this project focused on the Swift language.